MicrosoftDocs/altspace-vr/altspace-vr/faqs/audio-faq.md

 ## Does my VR headset have a built-in mic?

-### Oculus Rift/Rift S, Oculus Quest/Quest 2, Windows mixed reality and HTC Vive
+### Oculus Rift/Rift S, Oculus Quest/Quest 2, Windows Mixed Reality and HTC Vive

 Yes, these VR headsets have built-in microphones.